1st Edition

 The Major Literary Seminars of Jacques Lacan considers the three key phases of Lacan’s interest in literary topics.

-The Major Literary Seminars of Jacques Lacan will be of great interest to Lacanian psychoanalysts, academics and students of Lacanian studies, literature and psychoanalysis and other practitioners interested in the teachings of Lacan.
+The Major Literary Seminars of Jacques Lacan will be of great interest to Lacanian psychoanalysts, other mental health practitioners interested in the teachings of Lacan, and academics and students of Lacanian studies, literature, and psychoanalysis.

 Biography

-Santanu Biswas is Professor of English at Jadavpur University in India, and a psychoanalyst.
-He is a member of the Lacan Circle of Australia and associate member of Réseau Universitaire Européen, Paris.
-He is an editorial board member of (Re)-Turn: A Journal of Lacanian Studies (U.S.A.), Psychoanalysis Lacan (Australia), and Objek želje (Slovenia), and editorial advisory board member for Hurly-Burly: The Lacanian Review (France).
+Santanu Biswas is Professor of English at Jadavpur University in India and a psychoanalyst.
+He is a member of the Lacan Circle of Australia and an associate member of Réseau Universitaire Européen, Paris.
+He is an editorial board member of (Re)-Turn: A Journal of Lacanian Studies (U.S.A.), Psychoanalysis Lacan (Australia), and Objek želje (Slovenia), and editorial advisory board member for The Lacanian Review: Hurly-Burly (France).

 “An excellent, thorough and serious work of research on the links between literature and psychoanalysis orientated by the teachings of Jacques Lacan.
 Written in a highly enjoyable style and tone, this erudite yet accessible work should be a mandatory reference for anyone interested in the latest research in this interdisciplinary area.”